gios2/Walltaker-Changer/README.md

 Click update after changing the link number

-Enable unrestricted data use and disable battery optimization from the app settings, otherwise the service will not work
+Enable unrestricted data use and disable battery optimization from the app settings, otherwise the service will not work.
+To do it you have to hold down the app icon, click app info, click mobile data & WLAN, activate data use without restrictions, go back and click battery, battery optimization, search for walltaker changer and set don't optimize

 **Special thanks**